 Students wanting to add or drop a course must do so in the specified time period.
-The student must bring, in person, a completed Add/Drop form to the Registry for changes to be confirmed.
+The student must bring, in person, a completed Add/Drop form to the Office of the Registrar for changes to be confirmed.
 Students can also add and drop courses online.
-The last day to add a course or drop a course without receiving a withdrawal notation on the student's transcript is September 10, 2010 for the Fall term and January 12, 2011 for the Winter term.
+The last day to add a course or drop a course without receiving a withdrawal notation on the student's transcript is September 14, 2011 for the Fall term and January 12, 2012 for the Winter term.